mwaterfall/MWFeedParser/README.markdown

-# MWFeedParser — An RSS and Atom web feed parser for iOS (v1.0.0)
+# MWFeedParser — An RSS and Atom web feed parser for iOS (v1.0.0, semver.org compatible)

 MWFeedParser is an Objective-C framework for downloading and parsing RSS (1.* and 2.*) and Atom web feeds.
 It is a very simple and clean implementation that reads the following information from a web feed: